 This review is about the MF 50mm f/1.2.
 Nikon began making the AI version in 1978 and the AiS in 1981 which replaced it and have never stopped making them since.
 This AiS manual focus lens is one of the fastest Nikkor lenses and at a retail price of $700 USD it is still a bargain compared to the Z f/1.2S.
 The least expensive 50mm from Nikon is the AF 50mm f/1.8D that can be found new at +100 USD.
 Since this article is about the F mount lenses only, we are looking at a price difference of close to $600 USD between the two extremes.
 So what do you get for that money?

-When you first take this lens out of the box, and hold it in your hand, you instantly see that this is not the same sort of lens that Nikon makes today, and you can see why Nikon for so many years meant top-tier for craftsmanship and quality.
+When you first take this lens out of the box, and hold it in your hand, you instantly see that this is not the same sort of lens design as the modern Nikkor's.
+You can see why Nikon has for so many years meant top-tier for craftsmanship and quality.

 This lens is an absolutely jewel to behold.
 It looks and feels like something from another, better era when things were made to last, and were made with care and pride.
 It is heavy.
 It is made out of metal and a big hunk of glass, weighing nearly a pound (359g, with 454g to a pound) all by itself.
 The weight, though, is all strictly lens.
 No AF-S, AF, or VR to increase the weight.